 Any student who engages in academic dishonesty, including, but not limited to, plagiarizing another person's work; cheating on an examination or assignment; distributing copies of examinations, assignments, or answer sheets to other students; passing off another's work as one's own; and/or aiding one or more other students in committing the same or similar acts of academic dishonesty may be given a grade of zero for the exam or assignment in which the infraction occurred.
 If a student commits a second (2nd) act of academic dishonesty, he or she may be dismissed from the college.
 A student may appeal his/her dismissal from the college for academic dishonesty.
-The appeal must be made in writing to the Dean of Education.
+The appeal must be made in writing and emailed to the Dean of Education and sent to appeals@cbd.edu.